dinever/crotal/crotal/init/source/pages/about.markdown

 ---
-layout: page.html
+layout: page
 title: "About"
 date: 2014-01-23 11:22
 url: /about/
 ---

-Write down your self-introduction at `public/about/index.html`
+Write down your self-introduction at `source/pages/About.markdown`